 Gaustabanen is a unique cable car that goes inside the Gaustatoppen mountain.

-sherpas from Nepal is building stone steps from Gaustabanen to Gaustatoppen Tourist Cabin
+The Sherpas from Nepal have built stone steps from Gaustabanen to Gaustatoppen Tourist Cabin

-it is only a 15 minutes drive from Rjukan town centre to Gaustabanen, on road FV651
+15 minutes drive from Rjukan town center to Gaustabanen, on road FV651

 Gaustabanen, the cable car inside Gaustatoppen mountain has been a well-kept secret.

-Gaustabanen consists of a battery driven car on a cable that carries passengers approximately 860 metres horizontally up inside the mountain.
+Gaustabanen consists of a battery driven car on a cable that carries passengers approximately 860 meters horizontally up inside the mountain.

-Right in the centre of the mountain there is a station, with an angled shuttle line of 1040 metres that rises to 1800 metres above sea level.
+Right in the center of the mountain there is a station, with an angled shuttle line of 1040 meters that rises to 1800 meters above sea level.

 From the top, there is an exit to the so-called Tuddalstippen, situated right under the Gaustatoppen Tourist Cabin.